Planning and building FAQs

 Overlays can relate to building heights, setbacks, vegetation and heritage controls.

-Overlay information can be obtained from the Department of Environment, Land, Water and Planning (DELWP).
+Overlay information can be obtained from the State Government's online planning map.

 My land is in a Special Building Overlay or Land Subject to Inundation Overlay.
 What does this mean?